exogeny/leetcode/README.md

 ## How to work?
-I wrote the code and arrange them by CMake.
+I wrote the code and arrange them by Bazel.
 **No main function** exists, the results is a shared library, so you can test it easily by writing any code you want.
 I add the **GTest library** for unit test, so the test folder will generate the execuation file for unit test.
 The default test case is given by the leetcode description, and you can add the test case by yourself.